patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 #### Note
 - **Dashboard is about Storytelling**, so it's better to have a story in mind before creating the dashboard.
 It's not just about the data, but how to arrange the story from the data.
 - **It's crucial to know who are the audiences of the dashboard, and what the objective of the dashboard is**.
 So, we can select the right metrics, right data, and right visualization.
 - **Data model is very important**, it's the foundation of the dashboard.
-If the data model is incorrected, the dashboard will be wrong also.
+If the data model is incorrected, the dashboard will be wrong too.
 If the data model come in a good shape, the dashboard will be easier to create, and the data will be easier to analyze. (especially in aspect of **Time Intelligence**)

 ## 5. Machine Learning Model Development